• Skip to primary navigation

 Instructions

 • In a large bowl combine the flour, sugar, butter, egg, salt and yeast-milk mixture.
-Using a hand- or stand mixer with a dough hook, mix the ingredients to thick dough.
+Using a hand- or stand mixer with a dough hook, mix the ingredients to a thick dough.
 You can also use your hands to knead the dough.
-Knead for at least 5 minutes.
+Knead for at least 10 minutes.
 Should your dough be too sticky you can add a little more flour.

 • Form the dough into a ball and place it in a bowl.
 Cover the bowl with a tea towel.
 Leave to rise in a warm place for at least an hour.
 After this time the dough should have roughly doubled in size.